 There are several things that you should not do:

 - Do not throw items away or remove them from your room.
-If you need to throw something away, put it in a tightly closed bag and throw it out in the outside dumpster.
+If you need to throw something away, put it in a tightly closed bag and throw it out in the trash room garbage chute.
 Do NOT put it in a garbage can inside the building.

 - If items are not removed in the correct fashion you may inadvertently spread the problem into the halls and other areas.
 In addition, once items have been discarded they may be picked up by another unsuspecting student spreading the problem to their room.